Notes on the Geography of Brazil: Recife Antigo and Central

 Kind of a giveaway, don't you think?
 From 1908 to 1973 this was the British-owned Western Telegraph Company (WTC).
 Earlier, it was the Brazilian Submarine Telegraph Company.
 Must have handled a lot of telegrams about sugar and ships.

 Here's the Chanticler Building, though as the fence hints there's work going on.
 In fact, there's nothing behind the facade except a void.

 There's plenty for a preservationist to worry about.

 Townhouses or sobrados could be adapted either to residential or commercial use.
-These ones look as though they were intended for business from day one.

 Little brother says, "Hey, I can't breathe!"

 Gomes writes that "the sobrados of Recife are tall and narrow, due to the lack of terra firma at the estuary of the Capabaribe River... [they are] much narrower than those of sobrados in Bahia...."
 See Roberto Montezuma, Arquitetura brasil 500 anos, 2002, p.
 135.

 Here's a late-model residential sobrado.
 There aren't many like it, although oddly enough you can find similar apartments fronting the Bombay Gymkhana grounds.
 Styles get around fast.